Castlewood, South Dakota

 Castlewood is a city in Hamlin County, South Dakota, United States.
 It is part of the Watertown, South Dakota Micropolitan Statistical Area.
-The population was 698 at the 2020 census.
+The population was 698 at the 2020 census. and was estimated to be 707 in 2022.

 History

 Castlewood was platted in 1881 when the railroad was extended to that point.
 The city was named Castlewood after a place mentioned in the 1857 novel The Virginians by William Makepeace Thackeray.
-A post office has been in operation in Castlewood since 1882.
+A post office has been in operation in Castlewood since September 27, 1882.

 A destructive EF2 tornado hit the town on May 12, 2022, destroying several structures, damaging homes, and injuring one person.